setup: Transforming arm-level data to contrast-based summary...

 Description

-A setup function to generate R objects that can be used for network meta-analysis.
+A setup function to generate R objects that may be used for network meta-analysis.
 Users should prepare arm-level datasets, and the setup function transforms the arm-level data to the contrast-based summary statistics.
-Both of dichotomous and continuous outcomes can be treated.
 The type of outcome variable can be specified by the measure.
-If the measure is specified as OR, RR or RD, the outcome should be dichotomous, and d and n are needed to compute the summary statistics.
-Besides, if the measure is specified as MD or SMD, the outcome should be continuous, and m, s and n are needed to compute the summary statistics.
-Also, if the measure is specified as HR, the outcome should be survival (time-to-event), and d and n are needed to compute the summary statistics.
-Note HR corresponds to rate-ratio in ordinary sense and this option corresponds to the person-time analysis; hazard ratio accords to rate-ratio if the survival time distribution is exponential distribution.
+If the measure is specified as OR, RR or RD, the outcome ought to be dichotomous, and d and n are needed to compute the summary statistics.
+Besides, if the measure is specified as MD or SMD, the outcome ought to be continuous, and m, s and n are needed to compute the summary statistics.
+Also, if the measure is specified as HR or SPD, the outcome ought to be survival (time-to-event), and d and n (actual or pseudo-data for the event numbers and sample sizes calculated by trans.armdata or trans.armdataP ) are needed to compute the summary statistics; hazard ratios are estimated by the complementary log-log-type estimator.
 Several covariates can be involved as z for network meta-regression analysis (nmareg) and transitivity analysis (transitivity).

 Usage